fairnightzz/choochoo-os/README-K4.md

 </div>

 # 1 Overview
 This is **Kernel Part 4** of CS452 W24 @UWaterloo.
-We added to the implementation of the Kernel that allows for an I/O server, and reimplements A0.
+We added to the implementation of the Kernel that allows for an I/O server, and reimplemented A0.
 Hope you like it :)

 # 2 Hash Commit & Testing
 Run the following on a `linux.student.cs` environment: